 # reduce the logging of embedded postgres since it is very verbose ru.yandex.qatools.embed.postgresql.level = SEVERE

 OFF to disable logging completely (Disable Logs), or to

 You can override the log level settings, per script, with the following setting:

 For more information about using

-logger functions in scripts, see Log Functions.
+logger functions in scripts, refer to Log Functions.

 It is strongly recommended that you do not log messages at the